Archaeopteryx-Dev/glycon/README.md

 * Menu blocks - add menus to blocks DONE
 * Theme system - part of glycon core DONE
 * Add a summary block to glycon_summaries
-* Add configurable elements to a Theme (colours, background (upload to media), favicon (upload to media) etc.)
+* Add configurable elements to a Theme (colours, background (upload to media), favicon (upload to media) etc.) DONE
 * Multi-site config DONE
-* Finalise the Alexander and Lucian themes PARTIALLY DONE
+* Finalise the Alexander and Lucian themes CURRENT WORK
 * Override the main admin index to describe the features of each class of the Glycon system, and add links etc. DONE
-* Ensure themes pick up images from the correct media root
+* Add filtering for blocks by url DONE

 Then add four more new modules: